MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

     }
 ```

 This function will be triggered if our event listener for a username collision is triggered!
-As we can see the flow of communication starts from what the server responds back with initially!
+As we can see the flow of communication starts from what the server responds back with initially.

 #### Insert picture of output of when the user sends a username

 Awesome you have now mirrored interactions between server and client, learned about event emitters and listeners, and one step closer to creating your real time messaging application!

-In this section of the tutorial we went over assigning a username to an individual socket connection!
+In this section of the tutorial we went over assigning a username to an individual socket connection.
+Learned to use delegates to either display an alert or transition to the next view.
 In the next portion we will be able to join and create a room!
-One step closer to being able to communicate with other users!
+One step closer to being able to communicate with other users.